-To cater to the growing retail market for online trading, China Bank Securities is targeting to launch an online trading platform, ChinaBankSec Online, by the middle of 2021.
+To cater to the growing retail market for online trading, China Bank Securities is targeting to launch an online trading platform, ChinaBankSec Online, within the first half of 2021.
 This will enable more people to invest in the stock market and have control over their portfolios using their personal computers, laptops or smartphones.
 For the more savvy investors, the platform will offer ChinabankSec Alpha which features more advanced and sophisticated trading tools, including conditional trades.